-- To Understand the basic concepts of 'Learning and Development' and as a tool to develop capabilities of employees in the workplace. - To identify the strategies in training and their needs assessment for organizational learning and development. - To identify the fundamental concepts of Learning and Development in Case analysis. - To acquire knowledge to develop skills and abilities to manage of the organizations. - To evaluate the process of overall learning and development company's strategy - Requisites of effective training.
+- To Understand the basic concepts of 'Learning and Development' and as a tool to develop capabilities of employees in the workplace. - To identify the strategies in training and their needs assessment for . organizational learning and development. - To identify the fundamental concepts of Learning and Development in .
+Case analysis. - To acquire knowledge to develop skills and abilities to manage of the . organizations. - To evaluate the process of overall learning and development

-Course outline and indicative content Unit - I (10 sessions) (CO1, CO2, L2, L3)
+Unit - I (10 sessions) (CO1, CO2, L2, L3)

-Introduction: Concept and key components of Learning and Development - Overview of Training and Development systems - The forces influencing working and learning - Linking Training & Development to
+Introduction: Concept and key components of Learning and Development - Overview of Training and Development systems - The forces influencing working and learning - Linking Training & Development to company's strategy